jwestrom/twitch-giveaway-chatbot/README.md

 # Install and run

+*Requires python 3.7 or above.
+Developed on python 3.7.*
 * Download
 * Rename `settings.ini.sample` to `settings.ini`
 * Edit `settings.ini`

+Run commands below in cmd / powershell / WSL / Terminal in the folder.
+(Shift + Right-click in the folder on windows.)
 ```
 pip install -r requirements.txt
 python3 bot.py